gitashishpandey/git-demo/README.md

 # This is the second line in the readme file

-# This is the third line in the file
+# This is the third line in the